 Let's get the basics down for this seemingly complicated-sounding term.
-When a chef uses sous vide, they are essentially cooking their food in a water bath at an exact temperature the same as the water.
+When a chef uses sous vide, they are essentially cooking their food in a water bath to an exact temperature- the same as the water.
 The food is put in a sealable bag with aromatics, such as herbs and spices, then the air is taken out often by using a vacuum sealer.
-This airtight bag is then dropped into a pot of water kept warm and to the desired temperature by a precision cooker.
+This airtight bag is then dropped into a pot of water and kept warm and is cooked to the desired temperature by a precision cooker.
 Think of it as a jacuzzi for your steak.
 Your steak will come out perfect every time.

 The piece of food your cooking is often cooked at a temperature well below what is taught as "safe."
 Poultry should be cooked to 165 degrees.
 Sure, if I want my chicken nice and dry… Cooking using Sous Vide cooks food to a much lower temperature over long periods and is equally safe.

-From Sous Vide cooking, you'll also have the juiciest piece of meat you will have ever tasted.
-When you cook in a pan, you'll notice all the smoke and steam coming off the pan.
-These are droplets of liquid gold coming from your food that will be lost forever.
+From Sous Vide cooking, you'll also have the juiciest piece of meat you have tasted.
+When you cook in a pan You'll notice all the smoke and steam coming off of it.
+These are droplets of liquid gold from your food that will be lost forever.
 Wave goodbye because it will never make it to your taste buds.

 Sous Vide cooking won't lose a single drop of these liquid gold flavorings.
 When pulling out the bag from the water bath, you'll notice a ton of juices at the bottom, the makings of a fantastic sauce.
 None of these juices were lost, meaning all your juices remain in that perfectly cooked piece of food.

 This brings me to the next advantage, sauce experimentation!
-When you are first learning to cook, you need to develop your palette and see what different flavorings work in sauces.
-Add cream, add fresh herbs versus dry, add alcohol, and reduce.
-The combinations are endless and experimenting with all the amazing juices from your sous-vide is the perfect opportunity to gain experience.
+When first learning to cook, you must develop your palette and see what flavorings work in sauces.
+Try cream, fresh herbs, alcohol, mother sauces and wait for it all to reduce.
+The combinations are endless, and experimenting with all the amazing juices from your sous-vide is the perfect opportunity to gain experience.

 Though it takes longer, you simply cannot compromise on flavors.
 You're giving your food and juices hours to take on the flavors of aromatics.
-Think an air fryer is going to get this kind of flavor heaven in 10 minutes?
-Nope, it'll cook fast, sure, but it is very difficult to achieve unique flavors bursting in your mouth later on.
+Think an air fryer will get this kind of flavor heaven in 10 minutes?
+Nope, it'll cook fast, but it is challenging to achieve unique flavors bursting in your mouth later on.
 One cannot compromise on taste.

 My message to you?
 If you're looking to become a better cook, looking to wow your friends, or want the best and juiciest piece of meat in your life, invest in a precision cooker.
-You can buy an introductory one for just $129 online.
+You can buy an introductory one for around $150 online.

 “The Flying Chef”